2005–06 Irish Premier League

-The Irish Premier League in season 2005–06 comprised 16 teams, and Linfield won the championship.
+The 2005–06 Irish Premier League was the 105th edition of the Irish League, the highest level of league competition in Northern Irish football, and the 3rd edition in its current format (as the Irish Premier League) since its inception in 2003.
+The league consisted of 16 teams, and Linfield won the championship.

+Summary

 Ards were relegated after finishing bottom of the table, and Institute were relegated after a 3-1 defeat on aggregate to Donegal Celtic in the promotion play-off.

 League table

 Results

 Each team played every other team twice (home and away) for a total of 30 games.

 Promotion/relegation play-off

-Institute, the club that finished in the relegation play-off place, faced Donegal Celtic, the runners-up of the 2005-06 Intermediate League First Division in a two-legged tie for a place in next season's Irish Premier League.
+Institute, the club that finished in the relegation play-off place, faced Donegal Celtic, the runners-up of the 2005–06 Irish First Division in a two-legged tie for a place in next season's Irish Premier League.

 Donegal Celtic won 3–1 on aggregate and were promoted, Institute were relegated.